-Resolute, I pressed on.
-I am very happy that I did, because eventually I did figure things out for myself; and once I did, I was rewarded with many hours and months of fantastic fun.
-However, I wish, now, that I had known certain things in the beginning, which would have helped me enjoy those first few days so much more.
+Luckily, I decided to press on, resolute despite my frustration.
+Eventually I did figure things out for myself; and once I did, I was rewarded with many hours and months of fantastic fun.
+However, I wish, now, that I could have known certain things right away in the beginning.
+It would have helped me enjoy those first few days so much more.

 This is not meant to be a comprehensive newcomer guide.
 You may want to find a newcomer guide to help you, or at least consult a wiki, like this one.
 Consider this article a supplement: just a few tips to reassure you about what to expect your first few days, and help you get started the right way.

 Don’t Stress About the Multi-player Thing

 I put off starting ESO for quite a while because, frankly, I was not eager to play with other people.
 I don’t fit a typical gamer demographic (if there is any such thing) and I worried about fitting in socially with a community of gamers.
 I am not very social; I am more solitary by nature.
 I worried that I would not be skilled enough, or socially adept enough, and that I would face rejection and ridicule from other more experienced players.

 I am very glad that I decided to play anyway, because when I did start, I discovered, to my relief, that ESO is largely a SOLO game.
 Other players are around, and you see them, but you never have to interact with them if you don’t want to.
 Virtually all the quests are solo quests which you do on your own.
 Your interactions with quest characters, merchants and the like are all with computer-generated NPCs, just as in Skyrim.